Giftbit/currencyapi/docs/quickstart/promotions.md

 The first example is a sign-up bonus.
 This type of promotion can be applied to any use case that incentivizes customers to spend at a particular time.
 The second is a high-value purchase incentive.
 This type of promotion can be applied to any use case that rewards customers for making a particular type of purchase.

 **Note:** Promotions can also be applied in bulk using the [Lightrail web app](https://www.lightrail.com/app/#/login).
-Search or filter for the [accounts](https://www.lightrail.com/app/#/accounts) or [gift cards](https://www.lightrail.com/app/#/cards) you'd like to apply the promotion to, select them, and choose "Attach Promo" from the "Actions" dropdown menu.
+Filter for the [accounts](https://www.lightrail.com/app/#/accounts) or [gift cards](https://www.lightrail.com/app/#/cards) you'd like to apply the promotion to, select them, and choose "Attach Promo" from the "Actions" dropdown menu.

 Want more?
 Lightrail supports many more complex types of promotions.
 See our [Redemption Rules](https://github.com/Giftbit/Lightrail-API-Docs/blob/master/use-cases/redemption-rules.md) to take your incentives to the next level or [contact us](mailto:hello@lightrail.com) for more options.